MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/step-1-create-the-request-message-for-insert-operation-on-purchase-order-table.md

 ---
+description: "Learn more about: Step 1: Create the Request Message for Insert Operation on Purchase_Order Table"
 title: "Step 1: Create the Request Message for Insert Operation on Purchase_Order Table | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"